-[&]quot;O" when a category applies to the person currently or recently; " \triangle " when it applied in the past.
+&quot;O" when a category applies to the person currently or recently; " $\triangle$ " when it applied in the past.

-[&]quot;●" when a category applies to a close relative of the person currently or recently; "▲" when it applied in the past.
+&quot;●" when a category applies to a close relative of the person currently or recently; "▲" when it applied in the past.

-- a An executive of the listed company or a subsidiary thereof - b An executive or a nonexecutive director of the parent company of the listed company - c An executive of a sister company of the listed company - d A person or an executive thereof for which the listed company is a major business partner - e A major business partner of the listed company or an executive thereof - A consultant or accounting or legal professional who receives a large amount of monetary consideration or other property from the listed company besides remuneration as an officer - g A major shareholder of the listed company (or an executive of the said major shareholder if it is a corporation) - h An executive (the said individual only) of a business partner of the listed company (where any of d, e, or f above do not apply) - i An executive (the said individual only) of a company with which there is mutual appointment of outside officers - j An executive (the said individual only) of an organization that receives donations from the listed company - k Other
+- d A person or an executive thereof for which the listed company is a major business partner - e A major business partner of the listed company or an executive thereof - f A consultant or accounting or legal professional who receives a large amount of monetary consideration or other property from the listed company besides remuneration as an officer - g A major shareholder of the listed company (or an executive of the said major shareholder if it is a corporation) - h An executive (the said individual only) of a business partner of the listed company (where any of d, e, or f above do not apply) - i An executive (the said individual only) of a company with which there is mutual appointment of outside officers - j An executive (the said individual only) of an organization that receives donations from the listed company - k Other